DrThomasAger/smile/README.md

 You can end sections using the same markers in the opposite direction. `) End Role & nametag definition :)`.

-This creates an extremely simple basis to play around with:
+This creates a solid basis to play around with:

 ```
 (: Role & nametag - ***(: Expert***: (